 What's it like?

 We are a relaxed bunch of people who gather on a Sunday morning to connect and worship God.
 We have screens in each location so you know what's happening throughout the service.
 There is a typical flow to each morning, and the worship leader usually helps by inviting people to stand or sit as things progress.
-Sometimes there are several musicians, and sometimes just the piano is played.
+Sometimes there are several musicians, sometimes the choir sings, and sometimes just the piano is played.
 There are times of silence, times where people are invited to join in, and there is always singing...but don't worry...if you don't sing you don't have to!

 The two locations are different in feel.